frytoli/bachanalysis/README.md

 #### Arguments:

 * set: Optional.
 Default: [1,2,3,4].
 An integer associated with the desired data set to be collected.
 This can be a list of integers.
-* source: Optional.
-Default: "remote".
-The location from where to collect the data for the data set(s) -- local or remote. (local files must be named raw{ds}.json where ds is the number associated with the data set, i.e. raw2.json)
 * season: Optional.
 Default: all seasons (via data sets 1.1 and 1.2).
 An integer or list of integers associated with a desired season to collect data on.
 Only applicable with data set 2.
 * contestant: Optional.
 Default: all contestants (via data sets 2.1 and 2.2).
 A case insensitive string or list of case insensitive strings associated with the first and last name separated by a "_" of a contestant from any season of The Bachelor or Bachelorette or the URL of a contestant's profile page on the [Bachelor Nation Fandom Wiki](https://bachelor-nation.fandom.com).
 Only applicable with data set 3.